fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 * Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

-For a detailed list of attributes, you can check the API reference page of pie chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=pie2d "@@open-newtab") page of multi-series pie 2D chart.

 The pie 2D chart for the above code looks like: